Research

 Movie Highlights:

 Azide clock reaction simulated with QM/MM molecular dynamics.
-Movie of a reaction pathway revealing azide “crawling” along the “propeller” phenyl-rings of the 4-OCH3-T+ trityl cation.
+A complete chemical reaction pathway revealing azide “crawling” along the “propeller” phenyl-rings of the 4-OCH3-T+ trityl cation.
 Our study demonstrates the importance of examining such dynamical effects, which explain differences in kinetics for a series of azide-clock reactions.

 A glycan gate controls opening of the SARS-CoV-2 spike protein.
-Movie of the seconds-timescale spike-opening process of SARS-CoV-2 (1M atom system), as simulated using the weighted ensemble strategy.
+The seconds-timescale spike-opening process of SARS-CoV-2 (1M atom system), as simulated using the weighted ensemble strategy.
 The glycan gate at the N288 position is highlighted in magenta.

 First atomistic simulations of protein-peptide binding pathways to yield an on-rate.
-Movie of a coupled folding and binding pathway generated by weighted ensemble simulations involving a disordered p53 peptide (gold) and MDM2 protein (gray).
+A coupled folding and binding pathway generated by weighted ensemble simulations involving a disordered p53 peptide (gold) and MDM2 protein (gray).
 “Anchor” residues which become the most buried upon binding are highlighted in red, blue, and green for F19, W23, and L26, respectively.

 Large enhancement in protein switching kinetics by computational design.
-Movie of a protein-based calcium sensor, switching from an “on” state with fluorophores (yellow spheres) far apart to an “off” state (fluorophores adjacent).
+A protein-based calcium sensor, switching from an “on” state with fluorophores (yellow spheres) far apart to an “off” state (fluorophores adjacent).
 Our results predicted mutations that enhanced switching kinetics by >32-fold.
 Guitar music for this work was composed and performed by Alex J. DeGrave, and is freely available for reuse under a CC BY 4.0 license.

 Shifts in the beta-sheet register of a protein-peptide complex.
 Based on our conventional simulations in explicit solvent, rearrangement of a misregistered β-sheet involving a peptide fragment of the hNIFK signaling protein (yellow) and the complementary β-strand of the FHA domain receptor of the Ki67 cancer marker protein (cyan) occurs via an “aromatic crawling” mechanism in which the anchoring of peptide residue F263 into a transient hydrophobic pocket of the receptor appears to facilitate rearrangement to the native state with the intended beta-sheet register.